jozefvaclavik/docker_workshop/day_1/part_1/README.md

 You can see that we have a `busybox` image with latest tag and some other details.
 It really is just 1.41MB.

-If you wanna remove existing image (loacly), you can delete it  with `docker rmi busybox:latest` or by passing its image ID `docker rmi 9f509842917a` [^4].
+If you wanna remove existing image (loacly), you can delete it  with `docker image rm busybox:latest` or by passing its image ID `docker image rm 9f509842917a` [^4].

 ```sh
 Untagged: busybox:latest